Spencerx/xtal/README.md

 impossible to see a virtual show case and see a finished product upon delivery from a fully digital supply chain guiding to, the receiver can be the customer to give them a better journey into the world with more understanding for their particular task at hand.

+On landfills and waste, The Blockchain & Crypto fitting into a pocket as described in this documentary, it is important to note greater than 100% mobile penetration in some places such as the Philippines so you can again compare and contrast via #ITUData and statistical data from census or other sources to get context on where value doesn't have to be abstract thing making one stare at any type of screen all day along with having to listen via that screen actively instead of being able to multitask while radio or text to speech is at work for the cent or minute in a day, see part 3, usually in many places more places it doesn't immediately translate into economic benefits after all this is not a free service first and foremost, we see normalisation of mobile device first and everything else last or relegation of existing device roles but that's just a shift in focus that myopic because it's so touch screen dependent on one tiny screen.
+'Eliminating middlemen in the plastic industry with technology that allows waste-pickers to triple incomes.
+Turned into digital tokens in an e-wallet, plastic has become their money.
+This documentary was the 2019 Television & Corporate Media intermedia-globe Gold winner in the category Documentaries | Finance in the WorldMediaFestival contest.
+Part 1 - https://youtu.be/zBQWhOSDykk Part 2 - https://youtu.be/frTz5hL3z2U Part 3 - https://youtu.be/-Jn41vwZd94 Part 4 - https://youtu.be/0G4xMWmbGtw Part 5 - https://youtu.be/nA4_HGE29pI '

 D. Burkhardt 2018 Distributed ledger https://ieeexplore.ieee.org/abstract/document/8436299

 N. Szabo 1996 Smart contracts: Building blocks for digital markets. https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html